-With respect to the shares of Promus Common Stock held in accounts of the PHC S&RP, it is expected that shares of Promus stock will be converted into shares of PHC Common Stock.
-It is expected that this will be accomplished by an exchange of shares with the Promus S&RP, whereby the Promus S&RP will transfer PHC shares to the PHC S&RP in exchange for Promus shares of equal value.
+With respect to the shares of Promus Common Stock held in accounts of the PHC S&RP, shares of Promus stock will be converted into shares of PHC Common Stock.
+This will be accomplished by an exchange of shares with the Promus S&RP, whereby the Promus S&RP will transfer PHC shares to the PHC S&RP in exchange for Promus shares of equal value.
 The purpose of this exchange is to enable each plan to have shares of the plan's employer sponsor constitute the investment shares for that plan's company stock fund and ESOP.

 It is estimated that approximately 4,050 employees will be eligible to participate in the PHC S&RP.
-It is intended that the terms of the PHC S&RP will be substantially similar to those of the Promus S&RP except that (i) amounts presently invested in the Promus Common Stock fund in the Promus S&RP will be reinvested in a PHC Common Stock fund, and (ii) the accounts of participants in the Promus ESOP will be reinvested in PHC Common Stock.
+It is intended that the terms of the PHC S&RP will be substantially similar to those of the Promus S&RP except that (i) amounts presently invested in the Promus Common Stock fund in the Promus S&RP will be reinvested in a PHC Common Stock fund, and (ii) the accounts of participants in the Promus ESOP and in the Promus S&RP will be reinvested in PHC Common Stock.
 It is intended that immediately following these transactions, the fair market value of the accounts in the plan will remain approximately the same except to the extent of market fluctuations while funds are being reinvested.
-For a description of the treatment of the shares held in the Promus S&RP in the Distribution, see "--Relationship Between PHC and Harrah's Entertainment after the Distribution--Employee Benefits Allocation Agreement."
+For a description of the treatment of the shares held in the Promus S&RP in the Distribution-- Employee Benefits Allocation Agreement."